javaJake/ffxivcombat/README.md

 ## Special Thanks
 This library was developed while I was on the sleepocat team, and it was with their help and observations that I grew a love for the theorycrafting side of the game.
-The sleepocat team has a strong culture of contributing back to the community, and I'd like to think this library is a part of that.
+The sleepocat team has always considered how to better the surrounding community in all that they do, and it's that spirit that has driven me to publish this.

-The Allagan Studies Discord community was also instrumental in answering the toughest questions.
+The Allagan Studies Discord community has been and will be instrumental.
+They have had unending patience with all my dumb questions.
 The work they've done to collect and develop the math is the source of most, if not all, the math contained in this library.